 \textbf{Compound Emotions.} Real-world scenarios often present complex emotions that combine basic ones.
 There has been recent interest in building affective computing models to predict compound emotions, a case where a mixture of basic emotions is expressed~\cite{kollias23,Kollias25,richet-abaw-24}.
-These are shown in several practical, real-world applications since such complex emotions occur in daily interactions.
+These are shown in several practical real-world applications, as such complex emotions occur in daily interactions.
 However, they are more difficult to recognize as they are subtle, ambiguous, and resemble basic emotions.
 A/H recognition is related to a compound emotion recognition task where intention and attitude are conflicted or in an in-between state, between willingness and resistance~\cite{macdonald15}, or positive and negative affect~\cite{armitage00,conner02}.
-This can manifest in how individuals express themselves and can be recognized~\cite{hayashi23} in their facial expression, tone, verbal, and body language.
-As a result, A/H exhibits a multimodal nature that comes as a result of the subtle interconnection between different cues.
-Unfortunately, such dissonance is extremely difficult to spot; a task that requires human training.
+This can manifest in how individuals express themselves and can be recognized~\cite{hayashi23} in their facial expressions, tone, verbal, and body language.
+As a result, A/H exhibits a multimodal nature that arises from the subtle interconnection between different cues.
+Unfortunately, such dissonance is extremely difficult to detect, a task that requires human training.
 This is a tedious and expensive procedure~\cite{mantena25}, leading to ineffective and less scalable digital health interventions under limited resources.
-Assisting healthcare providers with automatic, reliable and inconspicuous tools to help them recognize A/H can have a major impact on improving digital health interventions.
+Assisting healthcare providers with automatic, reliable, and inconspicuous tools to help them recognize A/H can have a major impact on improving digital health interventions.